GearHost/Docs/connect-to-sql-server.md

 Connecting to your SQL Server Database
 ====

-First you will need SQL Server Management Studio which is free.
+First you will need to install SQL Server Management Studio 2014 which is free.
 You can download Sql Server Management Studio using the following link from Microsoft:

 [SQL Server Management Studio 2014](http://msdn.microsoft.com/en-us/evalcenter/dn434042.aspx)

+> Note that GearHost uses SQL 2014 and older versions of SQL Server Management Studio are not supported.

 Once you download and install SQL Server Management Studio you can connect using your database credentials.
 To get your database credentials please follow these steps: